akashpalrecha/classification_oversampling/README.md

 Datasets with an imbalance between the number of data points per category are pretty common.<br>
 This package converts data into a format that works well with Fastai's ImageDataBunch class.
 <br>
-It is assumed that the train folder has all the image files in folders of their respective categories.
-(Although you can also use the methods in the Oversampler class on data that has all images in a single folder with a csv file containing the labels).
 To show just how easy it is, we start with a few lines of code:
 ```
 from Oversampler import *